 The Frame Pending field shall be set to zero and ignored upon reception, and the AR field shall be set to one.

 The Destination Device ID field shall contain the value of device ID, while the Source Device ID field shall contain the PD’s own device ID.
 If a PD wants a peered PD to be de-peered, then the Destination Address field shall contain the address of the PD being de-peered.
-If a peered PD wants to de-peer, then the Destination Address field shall contain the value of the value of .
+If a peered PD wants to de-peer, then the Destination Address field shall contain the value of the value of 48-bit device address.

 5.3.5.2 De-peering Reason field